femymariajose/Car-Price-Prediction-ML-Model-in-Python/README.md

 # Car-Price-Prediction-ML-Model-in-Python
-ML model predicts  predicts how much someone might spend on a car based on certain details about them.
+ML model predicts  predicts how much someone might spend on a car based on certain details about them, like their name, email, where they live, gender, age, salary, credit card debt, and net worth.
+The focus is on predicting car prices using a method called regression.
+Then compare three different ways of making these predictions: Artificial Neural Networks (ANN), Multiple Linear Regression, Lasso, and Random Forest and to figure out which method works best for predicting car prices.